nklange/HierBayes/README.md

 Specific version of Yonelinas dual-process model -> for source memory, recollection for signal and noise items (Source A v Source B), and Rs and Rn estimated separately for signal and noise items (written for unitization literature exploration, Diana et al, 2008)), participant effects

-## To Do:
+## To Play with:

-* item effects, especially for unitization, probably less of an issue for standard word list
+* item effects, especially for unitization, probably less of an issue for standard word list but since the data is there probably good to explore full model
+* parameterize as theta_s = theta_n + theta_d' and estimate d' and alpha' instead [https://doi.org/10.1037/a0028144](https://doi.org/10.1037/a0028144)
+* Potentially not that trivial re: working around the lack of multi_normal_cdf:
 	* bivariate recognition/source
 	* multivariate recognition/source/priming (cidrs task) -- maybe start with the non-hierarchical version here
+		* bivariate Priming-Recognition or Priming-Source should work more easily out of the box